 Cheryl Hooper - Director

-Cheryl has a Master’s Degree in International Cooperation and Humanitarian Aid and has 20 years’ experience in international development and charity management having worked for 10 years as a consultant for charities in the UK and internationally.
-Before joining Cecily’s Fund, Cheryl worked as Europe Director at Lattitude Global Volunteering, and was Head of Fundraising and Programme Development for Bishop Simeon Trust.
-Cheryl’s interests are keeping fit, music, reading, travel, and writing.
+Cheryl has a Master’s Degree in International Cooperation and Humanitarian Aid and 20 years experience in international development and charity management having worked for 10 years as a consultant for charities in the UK and internationally.
+Before joining Cecily’s Fund, Cheryl worked as Europe Director at Latitude Global Volunteering and was Head of Fundraising and Programme Development for Bishop Simeon Trust.

 Bob Gooderick - Finance Manager

-Bob joined Cecily’s Fund in 2014 and brings to the charity his extensive experience in international finance, governance and risk mitigation.
-He started his career with PricewaterhouseCoopers in London before moving to their South American and European firms.
-Thereafter, he helped to found, and develop, as Chief Financial Officer, an international car components group of companies, backed by private equity, with operations in Central and Eastern Europe.
-Bob started working in international development in Africa in 2009 working as an Internal Auditor Manager for a microloan enterprise in Malawi and, subsequently, as Chief Financial Officer of a water and sanitation enterprise in the Ashanti region of Ghana.
+Bob joined Cecily’s Fund in 2014.
+HIs extensive experience in international finance, governance and risk mitigation began with PricewaterhouseCoopers in London before moving to their South American and European firms.
+As Chief Financial Officer Bob helped to found, and develop an international car components group of companies, backed by private equity, with operations in Central and Eastern Europe.
+Bob moved to working in international development in Africa in 2009 working as an Internal Auditor Manager for a microloan enterprise in Malawi and then as Chief Financial Officer of a water and sanitation enterprise in the Ashanti region of Ghana.
 Bob holds a BA degree in Hispanic studies from Manchester University and is a Fellow of the Institute of Chartered Accountants in England and Wales.
-Bob’s interests include travelling, continental European literature and cinema, vinyl music and Oxford United.

-Steven joined Cecily’s Fund in March 2017.
-Steven has worked in the international development sector since 1997, with experience in health care, education support, entrepreneurship, agribusiness, rural enterprise development and international volunteer management.
-He has designed, developed and managed programmes and projects in sub-Saharan Africa, Latin America and Europe.
-Steven has a keen interest in supporting local innovation, building capacity through community and local-partnership based approaches, developing sustainable and longer lasting solutions for youth education and sexual reproductive health support in Zambia.
+Steven joined Cecily’s Fund in 2016.
+He has 20 years experience in the international development sector across health care, education support, entrepreneurship, agribusiness, rural enterprise development and international volunteer management.
+He has designed, developed and managed programmes and projects in sub-Saharan Africa, Latin America and Europe and has a Masters Degree in Applied Development Studies.
+Steven has a keen interest in supporting local innovation, building capacity through community and local-partnership based approaches, developing sustainable and longer-lasting solutions for youth education and sexual reproductive health support in Zambia.

 Anne Cooper - Senior Fundraiser

-Anne joined Cecily’s Fund in July 2018.
-She has twenty five years’ experience of working as a fundraiser in the UK Not for Profit sector.
-Graduating with an English degree in 1985 from London University she has recently started an MBA with the Open University.
+Anne has 25 years’ fundraising experience in the UK Not for Profit sector.
+Graduating with an English degree from London University she has recently started an MBA with the Open University.
 Anne has worked for Marie Curie Cancer Care, Macmillan Cancer Relief, Victim Support, British Heart Foundation and Oxfam.
-Anne joined Rotary GB in 2000, having been a member of Bicester, Reading Matins and Westminster International clubs but is currently involved in setting up the Thames Valley e Rotary Club.
-In 2004 Anne ran both London and New York marathons and did the London marathon again in 2006.
-She has taken part in a charity bike ride along the Nile in 2003, did the Inca Trail in 2004 and the Sahara Trek in 2005.
-In 2012 Anne volunteered as a Gamesmaker for the London 2012 Olympic/Paralympic Games.
+Anne joined Rotary GB in 2000, having been a member of Bicester, Reading Matins and Westminster International clubs and helped to found the Thames Valley Rotary Club.
+Anne is a committed charity eventer taking part in both London and New York marathons, a charity bike ride along the Nile and overseas treks to Peru and the Sahara.

 Stephanie Harland - Chair

 Stephanie has many years of NGO experience and has a longstanding connection with Zambia and a strong awareness of the issues affecting orphaned and vulnerable children in the country.
-She is Chief Executive of Age UK.
+Stephanie was Chief Executive of Age UK until September 2021.

 Philippa Tolmay - Secretary

 Philippa is Cecily's younger sister.
 She is the Secretary of Cecily's Fund.
-She works as a criminal barrister in London with Doughty Street Chambers, and frequently takes part in the British 10K London Run to raise money for the charity.
+She works as a criminal barrister with Doughty Street Chambers.

 Andrew Tacon - Treasurer

-Andrew is a recently retired chartered accountant having previously worked for many years in Grant Thornton's corporate finance team based in the Thames Valley advising on business sales, management buyouts and fundraisings in the SME sector.
-Since retiring Andrew has expanded his various voluntary roles which, apart from Cecily’s Fund, now include treasurer roles with Witney Rugby Club, with his local drama group and with the charity that manages the public playing fields in his hometown.
+Andrew is a retired chartered accountant having previously worked for many years in Grant Thornton's corporate finance team based in the Thames Valley advising on business sales, management buyouts and fundraisings in the SME sector.
+Since retiring Andrew has expanded his various voluntary roles which, apart from Cecily’s Fund, now include treasurer roles with Witney Rugby Club, Oxfordshire RFU, a local drama group and the charity that manages the public playing fields in his hometown.
 He also now has more time to focus on his various sporting interests which include tennis and regular ski trips to the Alps in the winter.
-Other interests include theatre and mountain walking.
+Other interests include the theatre and mountain walking.

-Tom is a Senior Development Officer at Saїd Business School, University of Oxford.
-Prior to his appointment in June 2014, he was for 14 years a senior fundraiser for Oxfam, specialising in major gifts.
+Tom is Associate Director of Fundraising at Saїd Business School, University of Oxford.
+Joining in 2014 his focus is primarily on corporate and foundation fundraising, helping to establish several research initiatives, and fundraising for a range of scholarship programmes.
+Tom was for 14 years a senior fundraiser for Oxfam, specialising in major gifts that supported its overseas humanitarian and development programmes.
 Tom has a degree in Communication from Bournemouth University and a master’s in Studies in Fiction from the University of East Anglia.
-Prior to joining Oxfam, Tom held a number of research and marketing roles, including at Blackwells Information Services, Business Link London and Pall Europe Ltd.
+Tom has also held a number of research and marketing roles, including at Blackwells Information Services, Business Link London and Pall Europe Ltd. Tom's wife was born in Kitwe, Zambia, and he and his family chose to support Cecily's Fund as a result of this personal connection.

 International Advisory Panel